-12.1 Our aim is to provide a safe and supportive environment which secures the well-being and very best outcomes for the children at our academy.
+- 12.1 Our aim is to provide a safe and supportive environment which secures the well-being and very best outcomes for the children at our school.
 We do recognise that sometimes the behaviour of adults may lead to an allegation of abuse being made, suitability or transferrable risk.

-12.2 Allegations sometimes arise from a differing understanding of the same event, but when they occur, they are distressing and difficult for all concerned.
+Where a person undertaking work for, in or on behalf of the Trust becomes aware of a potential allegation or low-level concern in accordance with the guidance below, they must immediately refer to the Trust's 'Statement of procedures for dealing with allegations made against / low-level concerns raised in relation to staff, including supply teachers, volunteers and contractors.'
+The Statement details the actions that must and must not be taken and contains a form to use to record the details of the allegation or concern and the response. - 12.2 Allegations sometimes arise from a differing understanding of the same event, but when they occur, they are distressing and difficult for all concerned.
 We also recognise that many allegations are genuine and there are some adults who deliberately seek to harm or abuse children.
-We work to the thresholds for harm as set out in 'Working Together to Safeguard Children' (2023) and 'Keeping Children Safe in Education', DfE (2024) below.
-An allegation may relate to a person who works / volunteers with children who has:

-- behaved in a way that has harmed a child, or may have harmed a child and/or; - possibly committed a criminal offence against or related to a child and/or; - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; and/or - behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+We work to the thresholds for harm as set out in 'Working Together to Safeguard Children' (2023) and 'Keeping Children Safe in Education', DfE (2025) below.
+An allegation may relate to a person who works / volunteers with children who has: - behaved in a way that has harmed a child, or may have harmed a child and/or; - possibly committed a criminal offence against or related to a child and/or; - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; and/or - behaved or may have behaved in a way that indicates they may not be suitable to work with children.